 Your company may need status pages to keep employees informed about essential systems, to keep customers in the loop about SaaS platforms, or to notify students about online services, depending on your business.
 Ultimately, this tool for transparency is an essential part of communications, customer support and user relationship management that increases user confidence and reduces the burden on IT staff at critical moments.

 There are several benefits you’ll enjoy when you implement status pages as part of your communications strategy.
 For starters, you’ll have control of communications, whether you’re planning downtime for regular maintenance or you’re dealing with unscheduled downtime and working to correct problems.
 You can issue proactive communications instead of reacting to an avalanche of user queries (phone calls, emails, etc.).
 You can even collaborate with the incident response team directly by adding private notes that include context.

 Reduced query volume during downtime incidents not only frees up your team to focus on diagnosing and fixing problems in a faster and more efficient manner, but with real-time status updates, you can alleviate user frustration and build trust, as well as confidence in your capabilities.
 After the fact, you can use analytics and reporting to see patterns in your system and improve performance over time.

 Status Page Benefits for Customers

-When customers encounter downtime, they’re going to have questions and concerns, and they can quickly become frustrated if no information is readily available and they experience long wait times due to high call volume, for example.
+When customers encounter downtime, they’re going to have questions and concerns, and they can quickly become frustrated if no information is readily available and they experience long wait times due to high call volume, or inundated customer support email addresses, for example.
 You’ll spend more time soothing riled users than attending to the problem at hand.

 With full transparency via status pages, users can quickly find relevant information and receive real-time status updates on the progress of fixes.
 This reduces frustration and helps you to maintain trust, creating positive perceptions of your company even when unscheduled downtime occurs.